roblav96/ios-runtime-docs/how-to/ObjC-Subclassing.md

 You can implement only some methods of the protocol.
 If a not implemented method is called an exception will be raised at runtime.
 You can implement only some or none of the optional methods.

 ### Exposed method example
-The following example shows how you can create a new method accessible from Objective-C APIs, that is declared in JavaScript:
+The following example shows how you can create a new instance method accessible from Objective-C APIs, that is declared in JavaScript:
 ```javascript
 var MyViewController = UIViewController.extend({
     viewDidLoad: function () {